How much does it cost?

 What happens if you can’t work with me?

 I do my best to accommodate the needs of the families that reach out to me, so please do not hesitate to reach out to me with any clinical or financial questions or concerns you may have.
-If I have a sliding scale appointment available, I will gladly offer it to you!
 Even if I am not able to personally help you, I have a wonderful referral list and can refer you to a counselor that may better suit your needs.
 Either way, you will walk away with some resources to get you pointed in the right direction for support.

 For any other specific questions regarding my fees, please fill out an inquiry on my contact page, here.